 Some companies make the mistake of thinking that a free trial is the equivalent of onboarding, and the client would have used the trial period to familiarize themselves with the solution thoroughly.

-The customer onboarding journey map
+The customer onboarding process flow

 Determining what your onboarding process should look like starts with identifying your customer onboarding lifecycle or stages, along with the customer onboarding journey map.

 Before signing up with your company, your client will likely start by seeking information about you off-platform.
 They may visit your social media page, post in a forum, or hopefully, schedule a demo.

 Traditionally, when your sales team presented a demo, both the prospect and the sales rep would have minimal information before the call.
 Therefore, both parties needed to wait for the call to learn more, essentially going into the demo blind.

 Most companies will show a video of their product on their marketing materials to increase product awareness.
 But if you really want to educate your visitors about your platform, you can embed an interactive product demo on your website.